jupihes/jupihes/README.md

 - 🥅 Goals: Contribute to Open Source Data Science projects
 - ⚡ Fun fact: I love listening to music and nature photography -->

+## Publication

+1. 2020 – Slovakia, Deep RAN: An Scalable Data-Driven Platform to Detect Anomalies in Live Cellular Networks using RCNN-Recurrent Convolutional Neural Networks, IEEE SAMI2020“.
+2. 2008 – Syria, Chaos-based medical image encryption using symmetric cryptography, IEEE 3rd International Conference on Information and Communication Technologies.
+3. 2008 – Iran, Neural Attack: Exploring the Nonlinearity of S-Boxes by means of MLP neural networks, 2nd Joint Congress on Fuzzy and Intelligent Systems (FJCFIS02).
+4. 2007 – Iran, On the Complexity and Bit Operation of Encryption and Decryption in McEliece and RSA Public-Key Cryptosystems, 4th Iranian Society of Cryptology Conference (ISCC 2007).
+5. 2006 – Iran, A Survey on Public-Key Cryptosystems Based on Coding Theory, Iranian Student Conference on Electrical Engineering.
+6. 2005 – Iran, Cellular Design using Fuzzy C-mean Clustering (FCM) based on Mobility Modeling of Mobile Users, 7th Iranian Conference on Intelligent Systems.

 ### Connect with me: